Helene-33/branch-pull-group5/README.md

 # branch-pull-group5
-This project is for the <b>Branch-Pull-Merge-Repeat Assignment<b> of our class IT115.
+This project is for the <b>Branch-Pull-Merge-Repeat Assignment</b> of our class IT115.

 Group 5: <br>
 Zhongyuan Huang, <br>